1995 Rugby World Cup final: In popular culture

 Mandela and Pienaar's involvement in the 1995 World Cup became the subject of Clint Eastwood's Oscar-nominated 2009 film Invictus, featuring Morgan Freeman as Mandela and Matt Damon as Pienaar, with the final as the climactic scene and filmed on location at Ellis Park.
-Chester Williams, the only coloured player in the 1995 Springbok squad, was a technical consultant.
+Chester Williams, the only black player in the 1995 Springbok squad, was a technical consultant.

 Poisoning allegations

 New Zealand coach Laurie Mains and doctor Mike Bowen have claimed that the All Blacks were intentionally food poisoned while staying at a South African hotel.
 The South African side has rebuffed these claims and New Zealand manager Colin Meads has attributed the poisoning to "dodgy milk" rather than an intentional act.